Hanfu in Components V: Collars

 /对/dui4 chuan1 jiao1/Cross-Worn Collar

 Less of a collar type and more of a way to wear a collar, the cross-worn collar is when you take a parallel or straight collar and cross it in an X over the front of your body, imitating the jiaoling style, and keep it in place by tying the skirt over the bottom of the top.
-Some hanfu in this style also come with ties to keep it in place.
-This one is usually seen in Song dynasty women's clothing and results in a very low cross-collar look further down on the torso, usually only used in outer layers.
+Some hanfu in this style also come with ties to keep it in place. is usually seen in Song dynasty women's clothing and results in a very low cross-collar look further down on the torso, usually only used in outer layers.

 //tan1 ling3/U-Shaped Collar